Surya-KN/IssueTracker/README.md

 # Issue Tracker

 This is a simple issue tracker application.
-It consists of a frontend built with react, backend built with Spring Boot and detects duplicate using cosine similarity and scentence embeddings.
+It consists of a frontend built with react, backend built with Spring Boot and detects duplicate tickets using cosine similarity and scentence embeddings.

 ![](https://app.eraser.io/workspace/qaqSO5QauKiSdVBXIyIt/preview?elements=Zs6tVZdpC96ByCCAIYpChQ&type=embed)